MicrosoftDocs/win32/desktop-src/SbsCs/supported-microsoft-side-by-side-assemblies.md

 ---
-Description: 'The following are the side-by-side assemblies supported by Microsoft.
-Windows Service Packs may include compatible versions of these assemblies with security or bug fixes.' ms.assetid: '828a8619-40a2-4a1b-8043-5d08715db65f'
+Description: The following are the side-by-side assemblies supported by Microsoft.
+Windows Service Packs may include compatible versions of these assemblies with security or bug fixes. ms.assetid: 828a8619-40a2-4a1b-8043-5d08715db65f
-title: 'Supported Microsoft Side-by-side Assemblies'
+title: Supported Microsoft Side-by-side Assemblies ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Supported Microsoft Side-by-side Assemblies